TheTechOddBug/lon-mirror/README.md

 ---

-Prime candidate ranking — current external result
+Prime candidate ranking — validated result

 OMNIA was tested on real integer candidate sets, not only on text or LLM outputs.